gauravmittal1995/ChatWithMe/README.md

-his is a Web Chat App for public as well as private chat.
+This is a Web Chat App for public as well as private chat.